Undergraduate Certificate in International Cultural Property Law

 Course content

-• Introduction to International Cultural Property Law
+• Cultural Heritage Law

-• International Treaties and Conventions on Cultural Property
+• International Treaties on Cultural Property

-• Intellectual Property Rights and Cultural Assets
+• Intellectual Property and Cultural Heritage

-• Cultural Heritage and Human Rights Law
+• Cultural Property and Human Rights

-• Comparative Cultural Property Law Across Jurisdictions
+• International Cooperation in Cultural Property Law

 Assessments